-7. Permit conditions
+7. Terms and conditions for entry permits

-7(i) General Permit conditions
+7(i) General permit conditions

-Entry into the Area is prohibited except in accordance with a Permit issued by an appropriate national authority.
-Conditions for issuing a Permit to enter the Area are that:
+Entry into the Area is prohibited except in accordance with a permit issued by an appropriate national authority.
+Conditions for issuing a permit to enter the Area are that:

-- it is issued only for compelling scientific or educational reasons that cannot be served elsewhere, or for reasons essential to the management of the Area; - the actions permitted are in accordance with this Management Plan; - The activities permitted will give due consideration via the environmental impact assessment process to the continued protection of the environmental, scientific and aesthetic and wilderness values of the Area, in particular its pristine value and its potential as a largely undisturbed biological reference site; - The Permit shall be issued for a finite period. - the Permit, or a copy, shall be carried when in the Area;
+- it is issued only for compelling scientific or educational reasons that cannot be served elsewhere, or for reasons essential to the management of the Area; - the actions permitted are in accordance with this Management Plan; - the activities permitted will give due consideration via the environmental impact assessment process to the continued protection of the environmental, scientific and aesthetic and wilderness values of the Area, in particular its pristine value and its potential as a largely undisturbed biological reference site; - the permit shall be issued for a finite period; - the permit, or a copy, shall be carried when in the Area.